AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

 ## Program Costs {#program-costs}

 Through the data import of Marketo Programs, costs are automatically downloaded from Period Costs and the reported cost in Marketo is distributed throughout the assigned month.
 For example, if $1000 is reported for January 2021, the $1000 is split across 31 days.
-The costs can be found in Bizible Discover.
+The costs can be found in Marketo Measure Discover.

 ## Cookie Mapping {#cookie-mapping}

-As a result of Bizible’s integration with Marketo, the Bizible Cookie Id is also now mapped and synced with the Marketo Munchkin Id.
+As a result of Marketo Measure’s integration with Marketo, the Marketo Measure Cookie Id is also now mapped and synced with the Marketo Munchkin Id.
 This helps close the gap to attribute the anonymous first touch to a web session rather than attributing both the FT and LC touches to a Marketo Activity.
 Imagine this scenario:

-Mark clicks on a Facebook ad and lands on wayneenterprises.com where he gets cookied with Bizible Id 123 and Marketo Munchkin Id 456.
+Mark clicks on a Facebook ad and lands on wayneenterprises.com where he gets cookied with Marketo Measure Id 123 and Marketo Munchkin Id 456.
 No form fill takes place.

 The Wayne Enterprises Marketing team sends out an email blast to specific targeted leads, one of them being `mark@email.com`.

 `mark@email.com` receives the email and clicks through and lands on `wayneenterprises.com`.
-This becomes `mark@email.com's` second visit to `wayneenterprise.com` with the same cookie Ids, but there was no form fill, so to Bizible, they are still an anonymous visitor.
+This becomes `mark@email.com's` second visit to `wayneenterprise.com` with the same cookie Ids, but there was no form fill, so to Marketo Measure, they are still an anonymous visitor.

 The Wayne Enterprises Marketing team creates a Marketo Activity rule to generate touchpoints for a "Click Email" activity type.